farrer/kobold/README.md

 # Kobold - A simple utilities library

 ## About
-Kobold is a multiplatform simple collection of usefull codes for input, sound and common algorithms used by DNTeam applications.
+Kobold is a multiplatform simple collection of usefull code for input and common algorithms used by DNTeam applications.

 ## License